gustelle/rebot/backend/README.md

 ```
 docker-compose up --build

-# eventually create the Elasticsearch index (if not existing) for the context
+# create the Elasticsearch index (if not existing) for the context
 # example below of a new index created for the context 'my_context', the app running on localhost

 curl -d '{"zone": "my_zone"}'  -H "Content-Type: application/json" -X POST 'http://localhost:8000/indices'